-- Emergency room services No copayment. - Outpatient hospital services \$3.00 per visit.
+- Emergency room services \$3.00 per visit.
+A visit is defined as all services provided by the same rendering provider on the same DOS, regardless of the number or type of procedures administered.
+The emergency room copayment is waived if the member is admitted to the hospital on the same day as the emergency room visit and the inpatient hospital copayment will apply instead. - Outpatient hospital services \$3.00 per visit.
 A visit is defined as all services provided by the same rendering provider on the same DOS, regardless of the number or type of procedures administered.